-The air purifier is a device that sanitizes the indoor air filtering out a wide range of pollutants, such as allergens – pollens, dust, pet dander, and also eliminating viruses and bacteria, and removing odors, smells, smoke, mold, toxins, etc.
+The air purifier is a device that sanitizes the indoor air filtering out a wide range of pollutants, such as allergens – pollens, dust, pet dander), eliminating viruses and bacteria, and removing odors, smells, smoke, mold, toxins, etc.

-There are domestic air purifiers designed to be used at home – removing mainly pollens, dust, pet dander, viruses and bacteria, kitchen smell, smoke and other to improve the air we breathe and relief asthma and allergy suffering.
+There are domestic air purifiers designed to be used at home – removing mainly pollens, dust, pet dander, viruses and bacteria, kitchen smell, smoke, and others to improve the air we breathe and relieve asthma and allergy suffering.

 Which pollutants are eliminated by the air purifiers?

-The air purifiers remove the unwanted particles in the air and the quality devices should not produce contaminants themselves.
-The pollutants may be classified in three groups, depending on their origin: chemical, physical and organic.
+Air purifiers remove unwanted particles from the air, and quality devices should not produce contaminants themselves.
+Depending on their origin, pollutants may be classified as chemical, physical, or organic.

 The physical pollutants